ironest/portfolio-site/README.md

 ### Target audience

-My portfolio audience can be broken down into the following categories:
+The target audience for my portfolio can be broken-down into the following categories:
   * Potential employers
   * Internship providers
   * Peers such as:
     * Project Collaborators
     * Classmates
     * Friends & Family

-As of now (September 2019) the website is only available in english language; as a consequence, the target audience is limited to English speakers but, due to my strong Italian roots, in future I could implement a parallel version for Italian speakers.
-No other demographics discrimination of age, gender, ability, sexual orientation, race or religion.
+At the time of publication (September, 2019) the website is only available in English.
+Therefore, the target audience, is limited to English speakers.
+However, due to my strong Italian heritage, in the future, I wish to implement an identical version for Italian speakers.
+My design does not discriminate against any users on the basis of age, gender, ability, sexual orientation, race or religion.
+It is my desire for my website to be as inclusive as possible.

 ### Tech stack (e.g. html, css, deployment platform, etc)